 So remember relaxing more helps reduce stress!

 It’s high time to relax more and take a more active approach to stress reduction.
-We invite you to do just that right along with us over the course of the next 30 days.
+We invite you to do just that right along with us over the course of 30 days commencing on Monday the 23rd of July.
 Each day we’ll have a new tip or idea to share with you on the topic.
 To make sure you don’t miss a thing, visit our forum for daily shares.

 We will also be posting in our Facebook group.